Cedric979/BEEV/Docker_README.txt

     After this, whenever you want to run you need only to:
     - Open Docker Desktop and click on Containers/apps
-    - Hover over the correct container and click on 'Start' and then 'Open in Browser'
+    - Hover over the correct container and click on 'Start', wait a bit, and then click 'Open in Browser'